VukolRo/born2beRoot/monitoring_script.md

   $ cat /proc/cpuinfo | grep "processor" | uniq | wc -l
   ```
 4. **Memory Usage**
-  to display RAM information use comand `free` with oprions --mega
+  to display RAM information use command `free` with oprions --mega
 ![image](https://user-images.githubusercontent.com/61047851/143567538-86b6455b-0d37-4b28-b233-ac35c9efe0df.png)

   as we can see in subject on that [screeenshot](#example1) there is "MB" (megabytes), not MiB (mebibytes)